Skip to main content

 Who We Are

-Our community of more than 13,000 English language professionals located around the world includes
+Our community of more than 13,000 English language professionals located around the world includes:

-• Language instructors, professors, teachers
+• Language instructors, professors, and teachers.

-• Program administrators, coordinators, supervisors
+• Program administrators, coordinators, and supervisors.

-• Students
+• Students.

 Our staff teams up with member volunteers from around the world to advance the knowledge and expertise of English language teaching professionals.
-Meet our team. (link to Staff and Leaders page)

 What We Do